Experiencing plant nutrition and plant physiology

 Hands-on research: Quinoa – a salt-tolerant “Superfood-Crop”

-The current Bachelor course at IAPN is titled “Plant Nutrition meets Plant Physiology – Experimental Work at the Intersection of these Disciplines”.
+The current Bachelor course at IAPN is entitled “Plant Nutrition meets Plant Physiology – Experimental Work at the Intersection of these Disciplines”.
 The module is aimed at students of agricultural sciences with focus on “Crop Sciences”.
 This module provides expert knowledge on nutrient physiology and on the symptomatology of various nutrient deficiencies.
-The course is held by Jun.
-Prof. Dr. Merle Tränkner and by the postdoctoral scientist Dr. Ariel Turcios.
+The course is held by Junior Professor Dr. Merle Tränkner.

 Among other issues, students also investigate the influence of salt stress, comparing the reactions of salt-tolerant and of salt-sensitive plants.
 Quinoa plants are used as an example of salt-tolerance.
-In Guatemala, Ariel Turcios’ country of origin, this is a crop with considerable economic relevance.
-But not only in Guatemala: the United Nations General Assembly declared 2013 as the "International Year of Quinoa".
-Worldwide, this so-called “Superfood” has been receiving increasing attention.
-“We did not initially tell students which plants they were looking at in the greenhouse.
+In many countries this is a crop with considerable economic relevance.
+The United Nations General Assembly declared 2013 as the "International Year of Quinoa".
+Worldwide, the seeds of this plant have been receiving increasing attention as a so called "Superfood".
+“I did not initially tell students which plants they were looking at in the greenhouse.
 When they found out they were looking at quinoa, they were very interested.
-In general, people are familiar with the seeds, but not with quinoa plants”, says Junior Professor Dr. Merle Tränkner.
-And Dr. Ariel Turcios adds: “I particularly enjoy introducing students to crops from abroad and how these are cultivated, and to then identify similarities and differences in the worldwide production systems.”
+In general, people are familiar with the seeds, but not with quinoa plants”, says Merle Tränkner.

 From lecture hall to greenhouse